Recruitment at the U

 Job Offers

-- Employers are expected to keep students informed of hiring timelines and communicate hiring decisions within an appropriate time frame.
+- Employers keep students informed of hiring timelines and communicate hiring decisions within an appropriate time frame.

-- Employers must include a start date when making an employment offer or outline a reasonable time frame for providing a start date and initial work location.
-Employers who anticipate start dates later than a few months after graduation must disclose this to students as part of the interview process.
+- Employers include a start date when making an employment offer or outline a reasonable time frame for providing a start date and initial work location.

-- Employers should also include information on work location, pay, benefits, and other pertinent details to allow for students to make informed and sustainable decisions.
+- Offer letters should include information on work location, pay, benefits, and other pertinent details to allow for students to make informed and sustainable decisions.

 - The University of Utah advises students and alumni to seek legal counsel before entering into any contractual agreement.
 Employers must allow a reasonable period of time for individuals to review any contract and seek advice before signing it.

 - All hiring and compensation conversations are handled between students and employers directly.
-CPDC does not perform formal background checks on students applying for jobs, nor on employers posting job opportunities.
+U Career Success does not perform formal background checks on students applying for jobs, nor on employers posting job opportunities.
 Employers and students are encouraged to request reference information from each other as needed to establish qualifications, credentials, and fit.

 - Employers should consider every alternative before revoking an employment offer.

-- Employers who cannot avoid rescinding or deferring employment are advised to consult with CPDC prior to notifying the student(s) affected by this action
+- Employers who cannot avoid rescinding or deferring employment are advised to consult with U Career Success prior to notifying the student(s) affected by this action.

 - Provide the organization/company name for which they are hiring

-- Will disclose information upon request to CPDC that would enable verification that it is recruiting for a bona fide job opportunity.
+- Disclose information upon request to U Career Success that would enable us to verify that the position is a bona fide opportunity.

 - Third-party recruiters may not charge applicants any fees.

-CPDC does not allow Multi-level Marketing (MLM) organizations to recruit on campus for sales, customer/distributer service, or any other role that directly supports multi-level sales.
-CPDC will not promote franchise opportunities as jobs or internships.
-Additionally, CPDC will not allow direct or door-to-door sales companies to attend most recruiting events.
+U Career Success does not allow Multi-level Marketing (MLM) organizations to recruit on campus for sales, customer/distributer service, or any other role that directly supports multi-level sales.
+U Career Success does not promote franchise opportunities as jobs or internships.
+Additionally, U Career Success does not permit direct or door-to-door sales companies to attend most recruiting events.